 Olympics 2020: Zambia 3-10 Netherlands: Lionesses destroy Copper Queens

-Zambia’s debut at the Olympic Games ended in a massive embarrassment as they were walloped 10-3 by the Netherlands on Wednesday afternoon.
+Zambia’s debut at the Olympic Games ended in a massive disappointment as they were thrashed 10-3 by the Netherlands on Wednesday afternoon.

 The Copper Queens were picked as Africa’s representatives in women’s football after defeating Cameroon 2-1 in the final of Caf Women's Olympic Qualifying Tournament.